Cardiff City F.C. Under-23s and Academy: Restructuring

 Following the arrival of Neil Warnock as first team manager in 2018, the youth system at Cardiff underwent a significant overhaul.
 This included the departure of several coaches and the arrival of former players Craig Bellamy and Andy Legg.
 Warnock criticised the under-23 squad, stating "and I don't think it's giving the younger players, the 18-year-olds, the right opportunities".
 Bellamy was appointed as a player development manager, assisting all of the academies age groups.
 The club's under-18 side went on to win the Premier Development League Division Two South in the 2018–19 season.
 However, less than a year into the role, Bellamy stood down after an accusation of bullying from the parents of a former academy player which he denied.
 No charges were brought against Bellamy but an independent investigation commissioned by the club described that there had been an "unacceptable coaching environment" within the academy for which Bellamy later apologised and stated "The allegations [...] made against me were difficult for me to come to terms with as I deplore bullying and any form of discrimination."
 Following his departure, Bellamy criticised Warnock over his reluctance in promoting academy players to the senior side, although Warnock responded by stating his belief that there were no players of sufficient quality within the youth system at the time.

 Warnock left the club in 2019 and was replaced by Neil Harris.
 Soon after, the club announced plans to upgrade the academy to a category one facility in the hope of increasing the number of players impacting on the senior side.
 One of Harris' first appointments at the club was the hiring of his former player Steve Morison as the new manager of the under-23 squad.

-Noted graduates
+Graduates

 At Cardiff City

 Since the youth system at the club was granted academy status in June 2004, several players have gone on to feature for the first team.
 The following current or former players have made at least one senior appearance for the club after having been part of the youth academy.